krekosiewicz/layoutit-grid/README.md

 These instructions will get you a copy of the project up and running on your local machine for development

+### Prerequisites
+Ensure you have the following versions installed on your local machine:

+Node.js: >= 14.0.0 < 17.0.0
+pnpm: 6.x.x

 ### Clone the repo

 Use ssh